MarcusHoltz/marcusholtz.github.io/_posts/2024-03-19-fedora-repository-local-mirror-over-LAN.md

 Edit the `/etc/dnf/plugins/local.conf` to set the `repodir` to the unraid share directory.

 Try not to run updates in parallel, but serially.

+## Has this been done before?

+This is similar to Debian's [AptCacherNG](https://wiki.debian.org/AptCacherNg).
+AptCacherNG, however, does [not support Fedora](https://www.unix-ag.uni-kl.de/~bloch/acng/html/distinstructions.html#hints-fccore).